S.C. Eendracht Aalst: History

 It changed its name in 2002 after former Belgian First Division club K.S.C.
 Eendracht Aalst had gone into liquidation.
 So they could not get the license and the new team began at the third division level.
 They played the next two seasons in second division (2003–2005) and are now back to the third division and they are at the 3rd place.
 While the 2004–05 championship was over, the club needed to know if first division side F.C.
 Brussels and second division side R.E.
 Virton were to receive the professional football license to know where they would play next season.
 While 17th K. Patro Maasmechelen had no license, they were obviously relegated.
 So if one of the two submentionned clubs were refused the license, Aalst would have had played the third division playoffs while if they were both refused the license, Aalst would have remained in second division.
 Finally, both clubs did receive it so the team was relegated.
 In 2011, the name of the team got changed back to S.C.
 Eendracht Aalst.
 They've also requested to change the name back to the former K.S.C.
 Eendracht Aalst, which will be possible in 2012, if they receive good advice from the Royal Belgian Football Association (RBFA).

+In 2023–24, Eendracht Aalst won their region of Belgian Division 2 and would have been promoted, however the club was refused a license to play in Belgian National Division 1.
+They were also refused a license to participate in Division 2 and Division 3 and were forced to relegate down to the Belgian Provincial Leagues.
+Eventually, due to not having a ground to play in, Eendracht Aalst were expelled from the first provincial league and were forced to relegate down to the second provincial league for the 2025-26 season.
+In February 2025, the club was officially declared bankrupt and ceased to exist.